radiolab81/COHIRADIAStreamer/README.md

-# COHIRADIA Streaming Client based on liquiddsp and QT
+# COHIRADIA Streaming Client based on liquiddsp / QT
 This is a streaming client/player software for the COHIRADIA project by Hermann Scharfetter.

 https://www.cohiradia.org/de/